lgy112112/lgy112112/README.md

 👋 Hi there!
 I'm Guoying Liao, aka David.
 Welcome to my GitHub profile, where you'll find my adventures in coding, research, and a few personal interests.

+## How to Reach Me? 📧

+You can reach me via email at:
+- 📩 3208010014@i.smu.edu.cn
+- 📩 lgy112112@gmail.com

+💻 I have been providing code outsourcing services, so if you are interested in collaborating, feel free to contact me.

+🌟 Most of my projects are completed on [Lightning AI Studio](https://lightning.ai/lgy112112/home).
+Due to client privacy requirements, I can only make a few projects public.
+If you need to see more, please get in touch with me.

+Thank you for visiting my profile, and I hope you find something interesting here! 🙌

 ## About Me

 - **Name:** Guoying Liao (David)